michaelkourlas/voipms-sms-client/README.md

 ## Installation ##

-The standard version of the app uses closed-source Firebase libraries to support push notifications and facilitate crash reporting and analytics, among other purposes.
-A version of the application that is completely open source is available from F-Droid.
+The Google Play version of the app uses closed-source Firebase libraries to support push notifications and facilitate crash reporting and analytics, among other purposes.
+The F-Droid version of the application is completely open source.

-The standard version of the app can be downloaded from the [Releases section](https://github.com/michaelkourlas/voipms-sms-client/releases) of the GitHub repository.
+The Google Play version of the app can be downloaded from the [Releases section](https://github.com/michaelkourlas/voipms-sms-client/releases) of the GitHub repository.

 ## Documentation ##